 One to three capsules can be taken with breakfast and lunch.
 If you take too much, you will feel jittery and then need to reduce the amount taken.

 Note: When using Desiccated Adrenal, monitor your blood pressure.
 If your top reading is above 140, stop taking this product immediately.

 THE ADRENALS, YOUR STRESS MANAGEMENT SYSTEM!

-The adrenal glands are small walnut sized glands that are located above the kidneys.
-These glands produce several key hormones that pretty much control every function in the body.
+The adrenal glands are small walnut-sized glands that are located above the kidneys.
+These glands produce several key hormones that control almost every function in the body.

 The adrenal glands are two glands in one and each have different functions in the body.
 The inner adrenal glands make adrenalin.
 Adrenalin controls body temperature, the bottom number of blood pressure readings, the speed of pulse, the ability to deal with stress, the ability to multitask, memory, sexual function, and many other things.

 UNDERSTANDING THE ADRENAL RHYTHM AND ITS IMPORTANCE TO YOUR HEALTH.

 The human adrenal glands do not secrete steroid hormones at a constant level throughout the day.
 When functioning properly, hormones are actually released in a cycle, with the highest value in the morning and the lowest value at night.
 This 24-hour cycle is called the circadian rhythm.

 An abnormal adrenal rhythm - such as when the peak of cortisol release that normally occurs in the morning is flattened - can influence many functions of the body, some of which are described below: